officialrajdeepsingh/awesome-nextjs/README.md

 - [Kinde](https://kinde.com) - Simple, robust authentication built for developers.
 - [Stytch](https://stytch.com) - Stytch is enterprise-ready authentication and authorization.
 - [Auth0](https://auth0.com/) - Built the secure access for everyone with Auth0.

+## React Form

+- [React Hook Form](https://react-hook-form.com) - The React Hook Form is a performant, flexible, and extensible library used for building forms.

 ## Bundler